 Car insurance for young, inexperienced drivers is often very expensive, and can often be too much for a young person to afford on their own.
+You should quickly go online to find the cheapest car insurance company and then using these tips you can lower the rate even further.
 However, there are ways of keeping the costs down.
 Take a look at this short guide.

 Cheap Cars to Insure

 Some cars are cheaper to insure than others.
 All cars are classified into one of 50 different insurance groups, and the cheapest cars to insure are found in one to five.
 You can often cut down the cost of your car insurance by simply choosing a car from these groups as opposed to a car in a higher group.

 Some insurers offer discounts for drivers with the Pass Plus qualification.
 Pass Plus helps new drivers become more confident on the road.
 While not all insurers recognise this, it is nevertheless a great way to build up your confidence when you begin to drive.